danforthcenter/plantcv/docs/analyze_NIR_intensity.md

 This function calculates the intensity of each pixel associated with the plant and writes the values out to a file.
 Can also print out a histogram plot of pixel intensity and a pseudocolor image of the plant.

-**analyze_NIR_intensity**(*img, rgb, mask, bins, device, hisplot=False, debug=None, filename=False*)
+**analyze_NIR_intensity**(*img, rgbimg, mask, bins, device, hisplot=False, debug=None, filename=False*)

 **returns** device, header of histogram, histogram values, pseudocolored image

 - **Parameters:**
     - img      - Input image
-    - rgb - Input image with 3-dimensions (for pseudocolor)
+    - rgbimg   - Input image with 3-dimensions (for pseudocolor)
     - mask     - Mask made from selected contours
     - bins     - Number of class to divide spectrum into
     - device   - Counter for image processing steps
     - debug    - None, "print", or "plot".
 Print = save to file, Plot = print to screen.
 Default = None
     - filename - Name for output images
 - **Context:**
     - Used to mask rectangluar regions of an image